sal-scar/ghostcrawler-mcp/README.md

 ## Security Notice

-- Local only -- no external data transmission
+- Local only - no external data transmission
 - All traffic routed through Burp for full audit trail
 - **Use only on targets you have written authorization to test**

 ---

-## License
+## Support Me?

-[GPL-3.0](LICENSE) -- same license family as Metasploit, sqlmap, and Nmap.
+If GhostCrawler saved you time or helped on an engagement, feel free to buy me a coffee!

+- BTC: 1K8mUDMZ1Yqk5BEzenkUmsN93GFcmdx6oN
+- DOGE: DFE7BF8G4KXgoUchhm1UQNTgAx3BHoJCzy

+No pressure — stars and contributions are just as welcome. 🕷